airshipit/airship-in-a-bottle/doc/source/code-conventions.rst

 Python           PEP-8
 ===============  ======================================

-UCP components must provide for automated checking of their formatting standards, such as the lint step noted above in the makefile.
+Airship components must provide for automated checking of their formatting standards, such as the lint step noted above in the makefile.
 Components may provide automated reformatting.